Graded pseudo-traces for strongly interlocked modules for a vertex operator algebra and applications: The notion of graded pseudo-trace for strongly interlocked -modules in certain settings

-In this Section we define the notion of strongly interlocked module which allows us to give a well-defined notion of graded pseudo-trace without the need for a symmetric linear map $\phi$ on the higher level Zhu algebras.
-Our notion of strongly interlocked then applies to a broader range of vertex operator algebras, in particular to those that are not $C_2$-cofinite, while still satisfying symmetry, linearity, and the logarithmic derivative property as proved at the end of this Section.
+In this Section we define the notion of strongly interlocked module which allows us to give a well-defined notion of graded pseudo-trace in certain settings without the need for a symmetric linear map $\phi$ on the higher level Zhu algebras.
+Our notion of strongly interlocked then applies to a broader range of vertex operator algebras, in particular to those that are not $C_2$-cofinite, yielding graded pseudo-traces that still satisfy symmetry, linearity, and the logarithmic derivative property as proved at the end of this Section.